IgniteUI/igniteui-xplat-docs/doc/en/components/grids/data-grid-row-paging.md

 ## $Platform$ Grid/Page Synchronization

-When users interact with the Grid like sorting and grouping, and you have enabled the $Platform$ Pager component on the grid, you need to use the following functions to ensure that the $Platform$ Pagination data is synchronized with the $Platform$ table display.
+When users interact with the Grid like sorting and grouping, and you have enabled the $Platform$ Pager on the grid, you need to use the following functions to ensure that the $Platform$ Pagination data is synchronized with the $Platform$ table display.

 - applySorts
 - applyGroups
 - applyFilters

-The <b>pageChanged</b> event on the Pager component will notify us when it changes the page and will provide the data for the new page.
-The sample takes this data and passes it to the $Platform$ data grid for display.